kinsnik/Project1/README.md

 #Researching the correlation between Electric Vehicles and Oil#

 This project utilizes SQLAlchemy, Pandas datareader, and montecarlo.
-The goal of the project is to explore the realtionship between EV manufaturers (using TSLA as the proxy) and Oil (using USO as the proxy).
-In additon to correlations, sharpe ratios and betas are also calculated.
-Correlations for differnt time periods are also explored.
+The goal of the project is to explore the realtionship between EV manufacturers (using TSLA as the proxy) and Oil (using USO as the proxy).
+Correlations, Sharpe ratios, and betas are also calculated.
+Correlations for different time periods are also explored.
 Montecarlo is employed in order to forecast the prices of TSLA and USO at the end.

 ## Technologies (pip list)#